Commercial wall coating in Cambridge that starts with the wall

 Part of being survey-led is reporting what we find even where it loses us the application work:

-- Damp walls need the source fixed and drying time before any coating
+- Damp walls need the source fixed and drying time before any coating.
+You can’t paint over a leak.

-- Large areas of hollow or detached render call for re-rendering first
+- Large areas of hollow or detached render call for re-rendering first.
+We won’t paint render that’s falling off.

-- Breathable historic masonry can be damaged by sealed film coatings
+- Breathable historic masonry can be damaged by sealed film coatings.
+Sometimes the best thing is to leave it alone.

-- Structural movement cracks need investigation, not decoration
+- Structural movement cracks need investigation, not decoration.
+A coating won’t stop the building moving.

-- Sound, recently coated walls sometimes need nothing at all
+- Sound, recently coated walls sometimes need nothing at all.
+If it’s doing its job, don’t fix it.

 Choosing a contractor on method, not paint tins

-Most coating products perform when they are applied to a sound, prepared, dry substrate, and most failures happen because one of those three conditions was not met.
-That is why we ask Cambridge clients to judge contractors on method: did anyone inspect the wall, diagnose the defects and write down the preparation, or did the quote arrive from a photograph?
+Most coating products perform when they’re applied to a sound, prepared, dry substrate, and most failures happen because one of those three conditions wasn’t met.
+That’s why we ask Cambridge clients to judge contractors on method: did anyone inspect the wall, diagnose the defects and write down the preparation, or did the quote arrive from a photograph?
 Our surveys exist so the answer to that question is never in doubt.
 If you manage commercial property in Cambridge or the wider area, ask for an inspection and a straight written report before you commit to anything.
+You’ll thank us later.